-Nursing is one of the fastest-growing fields in the job market.
-The Bureau of Labor Statistics projects a 15% growth in the number of nursing jobs from 2016-2026 -- more than twice as fast as the national average.
-In South Dakota, the metropolitan area of Sioux Falls is ranked nationally for its concentration of nursing jobs.
-With demand rising, now is a great time to earn your online nursing degree from a nursing school in South Dakota.
+Nursing stands out as one of the job market's fastest-growing fields.
+The Bureau of Labor Statistics (BLS) projects 15% growth in the number of nursing jobs from 2016-2026 -- more than twice as fast as the national average for all other occupations.
+In South Dakota, the metropolitan area of Sioux Falls ranks favorably in terms of its concentration of nursing jobs.
+As demand continues to rise, students find themselves in a good position to earn their online nursing degree from a nursing school in South Dakota.

-Nursing programs in South Dakota offer a variety of degree options, including RN to BSN and MSN programs.
-Students at online nursing programs in South Dakota enjoy flexible schedules that help them fit studies into busy lifestyles.
-This guide will help you choose the right online nursing degree for you and will introduce you to the many career possibilities for graduates of South Dakota nursing schools and can help aspiring professionals find the right online nursing degree.
+Nursing programs in South Dakota offer a variety of degree options, including RN-to-BSN and MSN programs.
+Students attending online nursing programs in South Dakota enjoy flexible class schedules and can complete coursework at their convenience.
+The following guide details many career possibilities for graduates of South Dakota nursing schools and can help aspiring professionals find the right online nursing degree.

 How to Become a Nurse in South Dakota

 The process to become a nurse is fairly standardized across the country.
-Each state has general licensure requirements and specific exams required to practice.
-Becoming a nurse in South Dakota involves a process similar to that in other states, but details unique to South Dakota include specific licensing costs and procedures.
+Each state maintains general licensure requirements and specific exams required to practice.
+Becoming a nurse in South Dakota involves a process similar to the ones used in other states; however, students should note that specific licensing costs and procedures vary.

-When choosing the degree path that’s right for you, consider your individual career goals.
-Although you can technically become a nurse with only an associate degree, many employers require at least a bachelor's degree.
+When considering different types of nursing and potential degree paths, consider your individual career goals.
+Although you only need an associate degree to become a nurse, many employers require at least a bachelor's degree.
 If you aspire to advanced nursing roles or college-level teaching positions, you likely need to earn an MSN or DNP, respectively.

-There is an abundance of online and on-campus nursing schools in South Dakota.
-Choose the type of program that best fits your lifestyle.
-Programs often require prerequisites for admission; research your school’s requirements before applying.
-Degree requirements may include clinicals and/or internships, which can contribute to the program length.
+An abundance of online and on-campus nursing schools exist in South Dakota.
+Choose the program that best fits your lifestyle, taking time to consider admission prerequisites before applying.
+Degree requirements vary but often include clinicals or internships, which can contribute to the overall program length.

-Aspiring nurses must pass the National Council Licensure Examination (NCLEX) to practice.
-The exam’s eligibility requirements vary by state; in South Dakota, you must have completed a nursing program.
+Aspiring nurses must pass a National Council Licensure Examination (NCLEX) to practice, although exam eligibility requirements vary by state.
+In South Dakota, you must have completed an approved nursing program.
 Nursing schools in South Dakota prepare students for the exam, which costs $200 and takes about six hours to complete.
-Licensure does not guarantee a nursing job.
-Students in nursing colleges in South Dakota should be networking, seeking career counseling, and researching local nursing positions before graduation.
+However, licensure does not guarantee a nursing job.
+Thus, students in nursing colleges in South Dakota should network with other professionals, seek career counseling, and research local nursing positions before graduation.

 Nursing Licensure in South Dakota

-Regardless of state, aspiring nurses must pass either the NCLEX-RN or NCLEX-PN exam to be licensed to practice.
-Before taking the NCLEX in South Dakota, you must have completed a nursing degree program and must submit to a criminal background check.
+Regardless of their state of residence, aspiring nurses must pass either the NCLEX-RN or NCLEX-PN exam to earn licensure.
+Before taking the NCLEX in South Dakota, you must earn a nursing degree and pass a criminal background check.

 South Dakota nurses may transfer their license to another state.
-The process for transferring licensure varies, but it does not generally require retesting.
-The South Dakota Board of Nursing oversees all licensure endorsements and renewals in the state and is the best source of information on South Dakota licensure details.
-Nursing schools in South Dakota provide students with information regarding the licensure process prior to graduation.
+The process for transferring licensure varies, although individuals rarely need to retest.
+The South Dakota Board of Nursing oversees the state's licensure endorsements and renewals, and its website stands as the best source of information on South Dakota licensure details.
+Additionally, nursing schools in South Dakota provide students with information regarding the licensure process prior to graduation.

 Nursing Licensing Costs in South Dakota